gluster/gluster-ansible-infra/README.md

 vgname - The vg which will be extended to setup cache. cachedisk - The SSD disk which will be used to setup cache.
-Complete path, for eg: /dev/sdd cachethinpoolname - (deprecated, see: cachetarget) The existing thinpool on the volume group mentioned above. cachetarget - THe target thinpool or thick LV that should be cached cachelvname - Logical volume name for setting up cache, an lv with this name is created. cachelvsize - Cache logical volume size cachemetalvname - Meta LV name.
+Complete path, for eg: /dev/sdd cachethinpoolname - (deprecated, see: cachetarget) The existing thinpool on the volume group mentioned above. cachetarget - The target thinpool or thick LV that should be cached cachelvname - Logical volume name for setting up cache, an lv with this name is created. cachelvsize - Cache logical volume size cachemetalvname - Meta LV name.